robjg/dido/DIDO-OBJECTS.md

         assertThat(fruit.toString(), is("FruitBean{fruit='Apple', qty=5, price=19.5}"));
 ```

-The data must have field name that match the properties we want to set,
+The data must have field names that match the properties we want to set,
 that's why we used the builder here to create the DidoData.

-We can also consume a Collection of DidoData as Objects:
+We can also consume a Collection of DidoData as Objects in a `DataOut`:
 ```java
         List<FruitBean> fruitBeans = new LinkedList<>();